gumaerc-testorg/6.857-spring-2014/content/pages/syllabus.md

 In particular, term projects involving an evaluation of security of existing commercial products or systems need the approval of the course staff, who may require that you obtain permission from the vendor / supplier (depending on the nature of your proposed evaluation).

-We strongly recommend that you consult the [Athena Rules of Use](http://ist.mit.edu/services/athena/olh/rules) and [Section 13.2 of the MIT Policies and Procedures "Policy on the Use of Information Technology"](https://policies-procedures.mit.edu/information-policies/policy-use-information-technology-resources).
+We strongly recommend that you consult the {{% resource_link "a50d5420-75e5-4101-a714-8da002d8af13" "Athena Rules of Use" %}} and {{% resource_link "4d44b3d9-feb2-4756-88e0-e6da039b88e8" "Section 13.2 of the MIT Policies and Procedures \"Policy on the Use of Information Technology\"" %}}.

-Finally, we recommend that you read and review the [ACM Code of Ethics and Professional Conduct](http://www.acm.org/about/code-of-ethics).
+Finally, we recommend that you read and review the {{% resource_link "30bbb305-7ba4-4a1e-beaa-ab7f557c86ef" "ACM Code of Ethics and Professional Conduct" %}}.

 We expect all students in this class to follow the guidelines presented in this document, and in the documents just cited.
 If you are in doubt about the legality or ethics of any activity related to this course, please consult the staff before undertaking any such activity.